IPAFFS is the UK’s new notification system for importing animals and animal products.

-Until the UK leaves the EU you must continue to use the EU’s TRACES (Trade Control and Expert System) to notify authorities you are planning to import into the UK.
+You must continue to use the EU’s TRACES (Trade Control and Expert System) for imports into the UK until after Brexit.

-If you have a personal Government Gateway account, you should create a new one so that your business contact details are linked to it.
-You need your email address, phone number and postal address.
+If you have a personal Government Gateway account, you should create a new one so your business contact details are linked to it.

 If you’re registering on behalf of a business or organisation, you also need the: